DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 <details>
 <summary><h3>Manual DNS challange</h3></summary>

-If it's problematic to switch nameservers to cloudflare...<br>
-Manually ever 80 days adding TXT record and deleting it, according to caddy log instructions.
+If it's problematic to switch nameservers to cloudflare, one can do the updates manually every \~80 days, adding TXT record and deleting it, as caddy will instruct you in the logs.

-Still needs to build image ourselves, using some github project.. since of caddy comes only as packages.
+We still need to build the image ourselves, using some github project.. since all of caddy DNS stuff comes only as packages.

 `Dockerfile`
 ```php